3/2022 - Off-Road Triathlon & Duathlon

 March 20, 2021

-- All participants should bring mouth‐nose face covering masks that they must wear during packet pick-up.
+- We ask that participants bring face masks to wear during packet pick-up.

-- Participants should aim to keep at least 6 feet distance from other people.
+- Participants and spectators should aim to keep at least 6 feet distance from other people.

 - Touchless water coolers will be available.